 Differences in court case citation in the US and UK (and in other Commonwealth countries) may sometimes be a source of confusion.
 As an example, in the US a civil action is generally styled “Smith v.
 Jones,” Smith being the plaintiff (demandante, now known as the claimant in England and Wales) and Jones the defendant (demandado).
 The case name is read aloud as “Smith versus Jones.”
 In England that same civil case would be written in the same way (Smith v.
 Jones), but would be read aloud as “Smith and Jones.”

-In the US “v.” is sometimes read aloud as “vee,” rather than “versus” (pronouncing “v.” like the letter “v”), although legal linguist Bryan Garner cautions against this practice in his “Garner’s Dictionary of Legal Usage” (Oxford, 2011).
+In the US “v.” is often read aloud as “vee,” rather than “versus” (pronouncing “v.” like the letter “v”), although legal linguist Bryan Garner cautions against this practice in his “Garner’s Dictionary of Legal Usage” (Oxford, 2011, p.
+920).